Best Guide Intune Win32 App Deployment | Endpoint Manager

 Prepare Win32 app content for upload

-Note – The Microsoft Win32 Content Prep Tool zips all files and subfolders when it creates the .intunewin file.
+Note: The Microsoft Win32 Content Prep Tool zips all files and subfolders when it creates the .intunewin file.
 Be sure to keep the Microsoft Win32 Content Prep Tool separate from the installer files and folders, so that you don’t include the tool or other unnecessary files and folders in your .intunewin file.

-Launch the command prompt as administrator and change the path to the folder that contains the Win32 content prep tool.
+On your Windows PC, launch the command prompt as administrator and change the path to the folder that contains the Win32 content prep tool.
 Run the command IntuneWinAppUtil.exe.

-When you enter the above command you need to input the details.
+When you enter the above command, you need to input the details.

 • Please specify the source folder – Enter the folder that contains your application setup files.